MicrosoftDocs/dataexplorer-docs/data-explorer/start-for-free.md

 ## Specifications

-The following table describes specifications and quotas that for a free cluster.
+The following table describes specifications and quotas for a Start-for-free cluster.

 | Item | Value |
 |--|--|